MaximumLance/Wily-Wars-Randomizer/README.md

 **##PLEASE update your SRM.py files(srm.py, classes.py, and gatelib.py) if you have not done so prior to version 2.0##**

+You can even use the Updater.py file provided to get the newest files

 Currently the default values it randomizes are:

 - Stages